-Palaces as far as the eye can reach
+Palaces as far as you can see

-If you love palaces you will be spoilt for choice.
-Potsdam has the highest amount of Palaces per inhabitant in Germany.
-With 16 Palaces and three historic parklands, history and garden lovers will get one's money's worth.
+If you love palaces you will be spoiled for choices.
+Potsdam has the highest number of Palaces per inhabitant in Germany.
+With 16 Palaces and three historic parklands, history and garden lovers will get their money's worth.
 Prussia’s kings and prince electors created a fascinating retreat comprising palaces and parklands.
-Many parts of the overall ensemble, especially the historic palaces and gardens, were declared UNESCO World Heritage Sites in 1990.
+Many parts of the overall ensemble were declared UNESCO World Heritage Sites in 1990.
 The biggest World Heritage Sites in Potsdam are

-Potsdam in Cold War Years
+Potsdam in Cold War years